1999 Algerian presidential election: Mass withdrawal

 Fewer than 24 hours before the elections, all candidates except Bouteflika withdrew, claiming the vote would not be fair.
 The candidates claimed that electoral fraud by the army ensured that Bouteflika would win the election, and that voter lists were being padded and extra ballot papers being printed to support Bouteflika.
+The United States said they were disappointed with how the election occurred and was a 'step back' for democracy.

 Zéroual refused to meet the candidates to discuss their grievances and criticised them for withdrawing, describing the move as illegal.

 Results

 Official figures showed turnout to be 61% with Bouteflika winning easily.
 However, the other candidates claimed that turnout was much lower, with Ibrahimi estimating it had only been around 25%.